Lantau Link

 The Lantau Link, formerly known as the Lantau Fixed Crossing, is a roadway in Hong Kong forming part of Route 8 linking Lantau Island to Tsing Yi, from which other roads lead to the urban areas of Kowloon and the rest of the New Territories.
-Part of the Airport Core Programme centred on the new Hong Kong International Airport on Lantau, the link was officially opened on 27 April 1997, and it opened to traffic on 22 May the same year.
+It is part of the Airport Core Programme centred on the new Hong Kong International Airport on Lantau.
+The link was officially opened on 27 April 1997, and it opened to traffic on 22 May the same year.

 Infrastructure

 The Lantau Link is 3.5 km long and consists of: